 - Give yourself more grace.

 - Tune out people who bring negativity into your life.

 - Realize it is OK to ask for help.

 - And remember it’s OK to feel All types of feelings.
 We’re only human afterall.

+The truth about self-love and what to remember is something to keep in our mind’s eye.
 If you would like further information, or if you’re looking for guidance in recovery or mental health for you or a loved one, please contact us today.

 Connections in Recovery (CiR) assists individuals struggling with addiction and mental health issues to connect with the best providers, recovery companions and treatment resources to support long-term positive recovery outcomes.
 Through personalized action plans, CiR is committed to finding the right solution, “best fit,” for each individual.